praetoriandigital/cub-docs/lead-forms.md

 ### 'Register me' feature
 <img src="assets/register_me_success.gif">

-Cub generic form can be configured to automatically register a new user and redirect to 'experience' page to continue registration process (in case of an existent user redirect will be to 'login' page).
+Cub generic form can be configured to automatically register a new user and show success message with 'Continue' button.
+After click on this 'Continue' button user will be redirected to 'experience' page to continue registration process (in case of an existent user - redirect will be to 'login' page).

-If you defined [onSuccess callback](./form-events.md#supported-callbacks) that has async code you MUST return Deferred/Promise object from onSuccess callback and resolve this Deferred/Promise object when your async code is done. **If you did not return Deferred/Promise object from onSuccess callback CUB-widget will register user and (after user clicks on 'Continue' button) redirect to next page('experience' or 'login') without waiting for your async code.** You can use helpers `cub.helpers.Deferred` or `cub.helpers.Promise`.
-See examples bellow.
+If you defined [an onSuccess callback](./form-events.md#supported-callbacks), that has an async code, and want to make sure this code is done before the user will see success message with 'Continue' button you should return Deferred/Promise object from onSuccess callback and resolve this Deferred/Promise object when your async code is done.
+Of course, **this is optional**, but if you did not return Deferred/Promise object from the onSuccess callback, **CUB-widget will register the user and (after the user clicks on 'Continue' button) redirect to next page('experience' or 'login') without waiting for your async code.** You can use helpers `cub.helpers.Deferred` or `cub.helpers.Promise`.
+See examples below.

 **Field 'email' is required for successful registration.** Fields 'first_name', 'last_name', 'middle_name', 'organization' and 'position', if present, will be used to prefill user profile.